StevenACoffman/Pico/topics/Architecture.md

 (also known as the Ports and Adapters)

 Originally described by Alistair Cockburn in http://alistair.cockburn.us/Hexagonal+architecture.
-Enhanced and popularised by Steve Freeman and Nat Pryce, thanks to their book: http://www.growing-object-oriented-software.com/ so this is also known as GOOS.
+Enhanced and popularized by Steve Freeman and Nat Pryce, thanks to their book: http://www.growing-object-oriented-software.com/ so this is also known as GOOS.

 They recommend an outside-in approach to developing systems.
 You start at the interface and work your way in to the business rules.

 ![alt text](https://cdn.rawgit.com/StevenACoffman/Pico/master/topics/images/ports-and-adapters-architecture.svg "Hexagonal Architecture")
+Image from Steve Freeman and Nat Pryce [here](http://www.growing-object-oriented-software.com/figures.html)

 # 2. The Clean Architecture